unacast/deprecated-unacast.github.io/_posts/2016-04-08-best-practices-for-concurrency-control-in-rest-apis.md

 To ease the flow of the examples that follow we will begin with establishing the interested parties when working with a REST API.
 The three interested parties we will keep focus on are the *api-creator*, the *integrator* and the end-user.
 The api-creator are the ones building and designing the API, in some cases this might be "the backend team", for more public facing APIs it might be the core business unit.
 The integrators are the consumers of the API, they could be another unit in your organization like the frontend team, a business partner or a lone developer using your API in a hobby project.
 End-users could be anything from your mobile app users to your partner's users, in fact one end-user could be the user of several of your integrators.
 Yet, common for end-users is that they are likely oblivous to the fact that the API the *api-creator* provides exists &mdash; and does not want to know a thing about it.

+The intended type of concurrency conflict for this post is when a user tries to update a resource which has been modified after the last time this user last saw that resource.
+The consequence of which is that the user writes over someone else's change to resource, unknowingly.

  As the nature of design challenges are discussions with no definite answers and a myriad of different solutions around &mdash; any feedback or correction are most welcome.

 ## Last request wins